Learn better from videos? You can jump straight to our overview of cash flow statements.

 How to improve your cash flow

 That’s a sign of poor cash flow.
 It’s also called not having enough liquidity.
-Luckily, there are steps you can take to increase liquidity, and keep the cash flowing.
+Luckily, there are steps you can take to increase liquidity and overcome any cash shortfalls.

 It sounds almost too simple, but the more money you have coming into your business, the more cash you have on hand to cover expenses.